 Now, my job has to shift.
 First, I turn my home into my classroom.
 Now, my computer becomes my tool to teach digitally.
 My mind has to shift, as well, to focus on becoming the kind of teacher I must become to help my students.

-Next, I must shift towards understanding.
-My job is to take this loss with the understanding that this is the best thing for my students health and everyone else’s health.
-Even though I HATE it, even thought the idea of this makes me sick and cry at the same time, even though I don’t want to do it.
+Next, I must shift toward understanding.
+My job is to take this loss with the understanding that this is the best thing for my students’ health and everyone else’s health.
+Even though I HATE it, even though the idea of this makes me sick and cry at the same time, even though I don’t want to do it.
 I know my job is to take this and make this into something beautiful for my little learners.
 Why?
 Because THEY ARE WORTH it.

 It is Personal

 Sadly, my daughter is going to miss her school play Annie, where she was an orphan.
 Then, she is going to miss her track meet.
-She couldn’t wait for her final sign off from the school news program she is a reporter for.
-She wanted her big cookout, award ceremony, 5th grade walk, the treasured Slip and Slide water day.
+She couldn’t wait for her final sign-off from the school news program she is a reporter for.
+She wanted her big cookout, award ceremony, 5th-grade walks, and the treasured Slip and Slide water day.

 Your loss is real, S. I wanted all those things FOR you and to experience WITH you.
 I love you, I adore you, I am proud of you, and I believe in you.
 We will make some beautiful out of this.
 Giving up these things is just for the greater good right now.

 Finally, thirteen years ago, in my third year teaching, I had an INCREDIBLE group of Kinders who are graduating high school this year.
 To my graduating class of 2020, and all those 2020 Seniors, I am sorry for your loss.
 I love you, I adore you, I am proud of you, and I believe in you.
 We will make some beautiful out of this.
 This loss is real for them.

 Finally, if you are feeling this loss of control and loss of a classroom, or for your own student, or even for a 2020 Senior, please know you are not alone.
 Your feelings are real and they matter.